anthbrtn/anthbrtn/index.md

 He joined
 SFU after finishing his master's degree at York and
-[X University](https://yellowheadinstitute.org/2021/05/11/welcome-to-x-university-an-open-letter-to-the-community-from-indigenous-students/)'s Joint Program in Communication & Culture, where he first began working with the [https://infoscapelab.ca/](Infoscape Lab) and the [https://oilab.eu/](Open Intelligence Lab (OILab)).
+[X University](https://yellowheadinstitute.org/2021/05/11/welcome-to-x-university-an-open-letter-to-the-community-from-indigenous-students/)'s Joint Program in Communication & Culture, where he first began working with the [Infoscape Lab](https://infoscapelab.ca/) and the [Open Intelligence Lab (OILab)](https://oilab.eu/).
 He's got some links below, and this is the only place he'll ever write in the third person.

 ## More about Anthony
 -   [curriculum vitae](cv.html)